Paulina Singerman

-Paulina Singerman Begun (1911 – 9 February 1984) was an Argentine actress and businesswoman who primarily worked during the Golden Age of Argentine cinema, performing on both stage and in films.
+Paulina Singerman Begun (1911 – 9 February 1984) was an Argentine actress in theater, film, and television.
+She began her film career during the Golden Age of Argentine cinema as the lead in La rubia del camino (1938), directed by Manuel Romero for Lumiton.
+The film established a formula she would repeat in other comedies in which she specialized in playing young, arrogant millionaires, such as Caprichosa y millonaria (1940), by Enrique Santos Discépolo, and Isabelita (1940) and Elvira Fernández, vendedora de tienda (1942), both directed by Romero.
 In the later part of her career, she spent a decade performing for television.
 She was the younger sister of actress Berta Singerman.
 In 1981, she was awarded both a Diploma of Merit and a Platinum Konex for her comedy work in film and theatre.

 Biography

 Paulina Singerman Begun was born in 1911 in Buenos Aires to a Russian Jewish immigrant family.
 From an early age, Singerman and her sister Berta and their neighbour, Amelia Bence performed with other neighbourhood children in the courtyards of their homes.
 It was actually Paulina who suggested to Bence's mother that she should take acting classes at the Lavardén Children's Theater, operating in the Teatro Colón, where Singerman was studying.

 At the age of 14, she entered the Conservatorio Nacional de Música y Arte Escénico (National Conservatory of Music and Performing Arts).
 Her theatre debut was in Una cura de reposo in 1927 when she appeared on stage with Florencio Parravicini in a play by Enrique Garcia Velloso.

 By 1932, she had formed her own theatre company, and was performing dramatic works such as Taming of the Shrew and Amor.
 She married the businessman José "Pepe" Vázquez, who became her business manager and they had twin sons.
 Their company toured from Latin America to the United States, in Cuba, Portugal, and Spain.

 In 1936, they were in Mexico producing a play called Brujería by Oduvaldo Vianna at the Teatro Arbeu and it was followed by a production of Amor at the same theatre.
 In 1937, they were travelling and performing in the US.
 Plays included Todo Un Hombre, Amor, Terra Baja, and Cuando Los Hijos de Eva no son Lo Hijos de Adan.
 Then they headed to Rio de Janeiro before making their way back to Buenos Aires at the beginning of 1938.